yahavb/simple-game-server-eks/README.md

 # simple-game-server-eks

-This is an example of a dedicated game-server deployment in EKS.
-The goal is to provide a robust and straightforward game-server deployment pattern on k8s.
+This is an example of a dedicated game-server deployment in EKS using Spot Amazon EC2 Instances.
+The goal is to provide a robust and straightforward game-server deployment pattern on EKS.

 We use Minecraft as the example deployed based on [minecraft helm chart](https://hub.docker.com/r/itzg/minecraft-server/) with a slight modification in the deployment mechanism.